A guided residual search for nonlinear state-space identification: Methodology

-Consider the fully parametrized submodel \(\mathcal{M}_1\) defined by~\eqref{eq:mod_x4} and \eqref{eq:mod_y4}, in which \(w\) is treated as an exogenous input.
-The fixed matrices \(A\), \(B_u\), \(C_y\), and \(D_{yu}\) of \(\mathcal{M}_1\), in that order, are obtained by applying a similarity transformation to \(\mathcal{M}_0\), yielding where \(T_x\) is diagonal and constructed from the empirical standard deviations of the simulated state trajectories of \(\mathcal{M}_0\).
-This transformation normalizes the state variables to have approximately unit variance, which is beneficial for all subsequent optimization stages.
+where \(T_x\) is diagonal and constructed from the empirical standard deviations of the simulated state trajectories of \(\mathcal{M}_0\).
+The similarity transformation in~\eqref{eq:normalize} normalizes the state variables to have approximately unit variance, which is beneficial for all subsequent optimization stages.

 The objective of this inner problem is to obtain a nonparametric estimate of \(w\) that minimizes the discrepancy between the simulated outputs of \(\mathcal{M}_1\) and the measured outputs in \(\mathcal{D}\).
-For this purpose, we employ a sliding window strategy, in which \(w\) is estimated by solving a local optimization problem over a finite time window of length \(H +1 \ll N\), where \(H \in \mathbb{N}\) denotes the {prediction horizon} length.
-Only the solution corresponding to the first time instance is retained and used to shift the window forward in time.
-Along the way, the latent state \(x\) is naturally inferred as well.
+For this purpose, we employ a sliding-window strategy, in which \(w\) is estimated by solving a local optimization problem over \(H+1\) samples, where \(H \ll N\) denotes the prediction horizon.
+Only the solution corresponding to the first time instance is retained and used to shift the window forward.
+This procedure also yields an estimate of the latent state \(x\). \begin{assumption} The submodel \(\mathcal{M}_1\) is output controllable with respect to its exogenous input \(w\). \end{assumption} \begin{remark} {The windowed formulation is structurally similar to \emph{moving horizon estimation} and reduces sensitivity to (colored) noise in \(\mathcal{D}\) by estimating \(w\) from multiple samples rather than instantaneous or one-step-ahead relations.} \end{remark}